 Resource Test Kilskeery has limited resources consisting of a shop/post office, hall, churches and a primary school (Queen Elizabeth II) (39).
 There is also an independent Christian school.
 There is a Wastewater Treatment Works in place with sufficient capacity available (NI Water June 2015).
 Environmental Capacity Test Kilskeery is severely constrained by topography, archaeological monuments and an historic demesne.
 Some of the undeveloped land could be constrained by archaeology with the traces of a Pre-Norman and Medieval Church and graveyard located within the larger node, and a circular platform rath located adjacent/to the south of the smaller node.
 There are a number of listed buildings within the settlement such as Kilskeery Church of Ireland Church.
 Some limited risk of flooding occurs along the Kilskeery River which runs between the two nodes.
 The areas in and around the settlement have some good mature vegetation.
 Transport Test Kilskeery sits on a secondary road network linking to Omagh and Enniskillen.
-The public bus service provides a good service to and from Omagh to Enniskillen.
-A Community Transport scheme also operates within the area.
+The public bus service provides a good service to and from Omagh to Enniskillen.A Community Transport scheme also operates within the area.
 Economic Development Test Employment opportunities within the settlement are restricted to the shop and the schools, although a large engineering firm in nearby Balllinamallard could provide some additional local employment as well as the surrounding farming/agricultural sector.
 Urban & Rural Character Test The settlement is rural in form consisting of two nodes with its historic core at a river crossing.
 Housing is clustered in small groups with several individual houses.
-The settlement can

-Community Services Test Community services are restricted to those provided by the hall, the primary schools and the churches. accommodate further individual houses and small groups without in impacting on the character.
-Community services are restricted to those provided by the hall, the primary schools and the churches.
+The settlement can accommodate further individual houses and small groups without in impacting on the character.
+Community Community services are restricted to those provided by the hall, Services Test the primary schools and the churches.